Skip to main content

 connect: connection refused

-• docker compose logs proton --tail 20 is stuck on:
+• docker compose logs cnpg --tail 20 loops on:

 Mitigation

-3. Once Proton is healthy, core finishes migrations on the next attempt and the login endpoint starts returning 200s.
-No manual restarts are required.
+3. Once CNPG is healthy, core finishes the migrations on the next attempt and the login endpoint starts returning 200s.
+No manual restarts are required, but you can confirm with:

 UI Port Reminder